Exercises

 • Eases common upper-body stiffness from screens, driving, and desk work.

-• Fits into short routines because the working time is 1 minute or less for most sessions.
+• Slots into short routines — the working time is about 1 minute, perfect for a warm-up, a desk break, or a cooldown.

-• Use a wall, chair, strap, block, pillow, or towel if support makes the position calmer.
+• Use a wall, chair, strap, block, pillow, or towel if a little support makes the position calmer.

-Common mistakes
+Common mistakes to avoid

 • Shrugging the shoulders or chasing a strong pull through the neck.

-• Bouncing, yanking, or trying to make the stretch feel intense immediately.
+• Bouncing, yanking, or trying to force the stretch to feel intense right away.

-• Ignoring numbness, tingling, dizziness, sharp pain, or joint pinching.
+• Ignoring numbness, tingling, dizziness, sharp pain, or joint pinching instead of backing off.

 • Skip or modify this stretch if it reproduces sharp pain, numbness, tingling, dizziness, or symptoms that travel away from the stretched area.